 Trailblazer: Meet Hanneli Rupert, Founder of African Accessory Label Okapi

 The South African designer behind Okapi champions the farm-to-fashion concept.
 Capturing earthy hues and smart designs, the accessory range acts as a love letter to Africa.
-Ahead of World Africa Day, she tells us how her brand strives for sustainability.
+Below, she tells us how her brand strives for sustainability.

-I studied fine arts with a focus on painting and decided I would like to try my hand at design where I could control an integrated production line which would leave a positive impact on the world, from that Okapi was born.
+I studied fine arts with a focus on painting.
+I decided I would like to try my hand at design where I could control an integrated production line which would leave a positive impact on the world.
+From that, Okapi was born.

 The main challenge I faced was managing to ensure that everything I worked with was ethically sourced from Africa.
-I had to set out to create entirely new production lines – for example making our hardware by hand in house.
+I had to set out to create entirely new production lines, like making our hardware by hand in house.

-The big shifters in employment rates in South Africa are still industries like mining but we create stable long-lasting jobs for skilled labour and strive to change the image on the country as a source of luxury and as a destination in general so yes, I do hope we affect the employment rate.
+The big shifters in employment rates in South Africa are still industries like mining, but we create stable, long-lasting jobs for skilled labour and strive to change the image of the country as a source of luxury and as a destination in general.

 I think Africa has the most unique environment and I think we should be world leaders in terms of sustainable tourism.
 I see what I do as a reflection of the beauty of the nature that surrounds us.